Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `JWT_SECRET_KEY` | The secret key used to sign and verify the JSON web tokens. | "" `JWT_ALG` | Algorithm used to sign and verify JSON web tokens. | "HS256" `JWT_USER_FIELD` | The JSON web token as sent by the front-ends should contain the user ID, in the same format used by the back-ends in the messages they send towards the user. `JWT_USER_FIELD` is the name of that user ID field in the JWT.
 For the corresponding field used in outbound messages, see `MESSAGE_USER_FIELD`. | "user"
+`JWT_SESSION_FIELD` | The JWT field that defines a "session", which is used for blacklisting sessions.
+What a session is depends on your application.
+For example, one might set `JWT_SESSION_FIELD` to `userId` to define all connections that belong to the same user as a session; in this context, blacklisting a session means killing all connections for a single user. | nil
 `KAFKA_CONSUMER_GROUP` | Consumer group name for Kafka. | "rig-consumer-group"
 `KAFKA_ENABLED` | If set to true, RIG will consume messages from a Kafka broker using the configured broker and topic(s). | false
 `KAFKA_HOSTS` | List of Kafka brokers RIG should connect to, delimited by comma.
 Usually it's enough to specify one broker and RIG will auto-discover rest of the Kafka cluster. | ["localhost:9092"]